firesim/firesim/docs/index.rst

 Welcome to FireSim's documentation (version "|version|")!
 ===========================================================

 New to FireSim?
-Jump to the :ref:`firesim-basics` page for more info.
+Jump to the :doc:`/FireSim-Basics` page for more info.

 .. toctree::